 Applicants must have completed graduate course work in basic psychological assessment and should be familiar with interview procedures.
 Graduate course work in neuropsychological assessment is desirable but not required for admission to the practicum.

-Applicants should be familiar with the most common intellectual and personality measures such as the Wechsler Adult Intelligence Scales and the Minnesota Multiphasic Personality Inventory.
+Applicants should be familiar with the most common intellectual and personality measures such as the Wechsler Adult Intelligence Scales, Minnesota Multiphasic Personality Inventory and Personality Assessment Inventory.
 Preference is given to applicants currently enrolled in a graduate program in clinical psychology/neuropsychology.
 We will consider applicants from any accredited graduate program and will assist applicants in meeting the practicum requirements of their schools.

 Application Procedure and Contact Information

-Applications for the practicum year beginning in September, may be submitted as early as February 1st, but not later than June 1st.
-The application consists of your curriculum vitae.
-Interviews (by invitation) are conducted throughout the application period, but it is a definite advantage to submit application materials early.
+Applications for the practicum year beginning in August may be submitted as early as January 1 but not later than March 1.
+The application consists of your curriculum vitae and an email stating the rotation(s) for which you are interested in applying.
+Interviews (by invitation) are typically conducted in the weeks following the annual meeting of the International Neuropsychological Society in February, but applicants are encouraged to submit materials early.
 All materials should be submitted to:

 Division of Rehabilitation Neuropsychology